Bear (YC F25)

 Lessons Learned

 Showing users everything isn't the same as showing them what matters.
-The most impactful design work I did at Bear wasn't adding — it was cutting, reordering, and reframing until the product answered the question a user actually had when they opened it.
+The most impactful design work I did at was cutting, reordering, and reframing until the product answered the question a user actually had when they opened it.

 GEO didn't have established conventions.
 Users couldn't reference prior experience to make sense of what they were seeing.
-That meant every screen had to do more work — not just showing data, but building the mental model that made the data legible.
+That meant every screen had to build the mental model that made the data legible.
 Good UX in a new market is half product design, half education.

 From the blog cover workflow to the launch video, AI tools let me produce work that would have required a full team.
-The skill isn't in the tools — it's knowing what quality looks like, and being able to direct and edit toward it.
+The skill isn't in the tools but rather it's knowing what quality looks like, and being able to direct and edit toward it.
 That's still design.

 Next Project